Mark Z. Danielewski: Pantheon edition and theatrical collaborations

-In 2010, Danielewski announced that he would do a stage performance of The Fifty Year Sword, the first of which were on October 31, 2010, at the Roy and Edna Disney/CalArts Theater (REDCAT) in Los Angeles.
+In 2010, Danielewski announced that he would do stage performances of The Fifty Year Sword, the first of which were on October 31, 2010, at the Roy and Edna Disney/CalArts Theater (REDCAT) in Los Angeles.
 There were two back-to-back sold-out performances that night.
 The production featured music, five people reading the words of the five speakers in the novella (including Betsy Brandt, who played Marie Schrader on Breaking Bad), and shadow casting by Christine Marie.
 On October 31, 2011, Danielewski produced a slightly modified production back to back at REDCAT again.
 There was live music by Partch Ensemble percussionists Matthew Cook and T.J.
 Troy, as well as Christine Marie's shadow casting and five actors reading.
 The two performances were again sold out.

 In 2012, Pantheon released another edition of The Fifty Year Sword.
 This edition of the book includes more than 80 hand-stitched illustrations, new typography, and textual changes that were developed thanks to the REDCAT productions.
 Pantheon organised a book tour to support it, and thanks to an ARC Grant from the Center for Cultural Innovation, the production of The Fifty Year Sword went to five cities around the United States in conjunction with the book release tour for the Pantheon release of The Fifty Year Sword.
 These performances, smaller in production than the REDCAT performances, featured different actors at every city, including Saturday Night Live alumnus Darrell Hammond in New York.
 Pianist Christopher O'Riley, a longtime friend and fan of Danielewski, also toured for these performances.
 The final performance of the tour, on October 31, 2012, was another back-to-back, sold-out production at REDCAT.